Half Double Crochet Placemat (Free Beginner Pattern)

 Half Double Crochet Placemat Edging: Free Crochet Pattern

 Here’s a picture of the first edging I tried using to finish off the half double crochet placemat.
 This edging is similar to the scalloped puff stitch edging that I used on this puff lace dishcloth.
-There’s one significant difference, and that is, in this version there’s an extra row of double crochet.
+There’s one significant difference, and that is, in this version there’s an extra round of double crochet.

 Scalloped Crochet Lace Edging Pattern for Placemat (Or any Square / Rectangular Project)